grahamplata/hugo/content/projects/digifiz/index.md

 {{< figure src="cluster.png" alt="DigiFiz digital dashboard" caption="The iconic DigiFiz design, recreated in software" >}}

-An open-source homage to the legendary VW DigiFiz—the factory-optional all-digital instrument cluster for Golf MK2 and Jetta MK2 (1986-1992).
-Bringing cutting-edge 80s futurism to modern vehicles.
+An open-source homage to the legendary VW DigiFiz—the factory-optional all-digital instrument cluster for Golf MK2 and Jetta MK2 (1986–1992).
+It brings cutting-edge ’80s futurism to modern vehicles.

 ## The Story